ajkim0418/i3dotfiles/README.md

 ```
 This will create the config file ~/.config/rofi/config.rasi.
 Replace it with the contents from my config.rasi file, and continue configuring from there.

+Tip: to edit the colors of rofi, get the color codes from https://comfoxx.github.io/rofi-old-generator/p11-Generator.html
 ## Picom
 Picom is used as a compositor to enable transparency/opacity in windows.
 This one is using the [picom-tyrone fork](https://aur.archlinux.org/packages/picom-tryone-git/), which can be downloaded from the AUR.
 The regular picom does not support certain blur methods like dual_kawase.
 To make windows/applications opaque, add them to the ```opacity-rule[]; ``` block